vinsdragonis/NoobOS/README.md

 ## What does this do?

-This a simple and minimalistic implementation of a bootloader and a kernel to boot the OS from the disk, load the kernel and indicate the same by printing a message on the screen.
+This is a simple and minimalistic implementation of a bootloader and a kernel to boot the OS from the disk, load the kernel and indicate the same by printing a message on the screen.

 ## Purpose